 - supporting samples easy to verify.

-To write effectively, note all important thoughts that come to your mind.
+To write paper effectively, note all important thoughts that come to your mind.
 Highlighting will definitely help you to select the main thoughts among less important.
 If you have a couple of similar ideas, try to consolidate such to say more with fewer words.

 The main idea of your short essay should reflect your opinion on the subject of this short essay.
 Your reader should understand it clearly and even more – this idea has to follow him/her when reading your short essay.
 To make your text strong, each paragraph, argument, and sample in your short essay has to support the main idea.

 Special emphasis should be made to the arguments of your short essay.
 They have to be in coherence with your main idea, be clear and simple.
 But also they should be persuasive and strong.
 Therefore, you should form them based on general knowledge available to everyone, official information, opinions of recognized specialists, information that is easy to verify, etc.

 3. Structure it

 A very good structural organization will definitely help you to express yourself better while writing.
 The following key elements your short essay must have:

 - body paragraphs;